-that macro-aggregates with high clay contents were less vulnerable to FTCs than a loam and silt loam.
-Dagesse (2013) also found that clay content is an important factor that determines the extent of the freeze-induced desiccation process (improvement of aggregate stability) and thaw-induced degradation of aggregate stability due to attendant liquid water.
+- 325 cracks that fragmented larger soil clods.
+This is consistent with Ma et al. (2019), where the amount of small aggregates increased after multiple FTC (up to 30) compared to the control.
+Surprisingly the fragmentation of soil as indicated by the reduction of pore distances, was more pronounced for the silty loam than for the silt clay with larger swell-shrink dynamics.
+Lehrsch (1998) found an increase in aggregate stability after 1 or 2 FTCs, but it was also shown that macro-aggregates with high clay contents were less vulnerable to FTCs than a loam and silt loam.
+Dagesse (2013) also found, that clay content is an - 330 important factor determining the extent of freeze-induced desiccation process (improvement of aggregate stability) and thawinduced degradation of aggregate stability due to attendant liquid water.